-Hypothesis 2 (H2).
-Patents produced by MNCs in emerging economies are of lower quality than those produced by the same MNCs in their home countries, and even co-invented patents generated in emerging economies are of marginally lower quality.
+HYPOTHESIS 2 (H2).
+Patents produced by MNCs in India are of lower quality than those produced by the same MNCs in their home countries, and even coinvented patents generated in emerging economies are of marginally lower quality.

-Besides overall comparisons, we also want to assess the dynamics of the patent quality across different patent categories.
+Besides overall comparisons, we also want to assess the dynamics of patent quality across different patent categories.
 Conversations with multinational R&D managers suggest that it takes time for talented researchers in emerging economies to become "mature."
 This implies our next hypothesis.

-Hypothesis 3 (H3).
-The quality gap between patents (including coinvention) produced by MNCs in India and patents produced by the same MNCs in their home countries is declining as MNCs gain more experience of doing R&D in India.
-We have pointed out the possibility that international co-invention could accelerate the advancement of indigenous innovative capability.
+HYPOTHESIS 3 (H3).
+The quality gap between patents (including coinvention) produced by MNCs in India and patents produced by the same MNCs in their home countries declines as MNCs gain more experience doing R&D in India.

+We have pointed out the possibility that international coinvention could accelerate the advancement of indigenous innovative capability.
 After a period of time working under the tutelage of multinationals, talented Indian engineers could put their skills and experience to work for indigenous firms that increasingly compete directly with the MNCs.
-It will therefore be important to see if anything, about the degree to which gaps in innovative capacity between indigenous R&D efforts and those of the multinationals are closing over time.
+It will therefore be important to see if the measured gaps in patent quality between indigenous firms and multinationals are closing over time.

 At this stage, however, it is difficult to capture such a dynamic process.
-There is no clear turning point in our dataset at which we could usefully divide the data into an "early period" with limited catch-up and a later period with more complete convergence of innovative capacity.
-This stems in part from the fact that some multinationals entered the Indian market early and began building strong R&D operations ten and more years ago, whereas other multinationals have only begun to establish their research capacity much more recently.
+There is no clear turning point in our data set at which we could usefully divide the data into an "early period" with limited catch-up and a later period with more complete convergence of innovative capacity.
+This stems in part from the fact that some multinationals entered the Indian market early and began building strong R&D operations ten or more years ago, whereas other multinationals have only begun to establish their research capacity much more recently.
 It may be that early entrants have not only incubated a strong team of local engineers within their labs, but also seeded a number of local spin-off entrants with seasoned R&D personnel.
 But the innovative performance of these veterans of MNC R&D activity is diluted by an inflow of newly graduated and relatively inexperienced local Indian researchers.
-The ideal way to measure convergence thus would be to compare MNC-employed engineers and engineers employed in indigenous firms who are at the same stage in their inventive careers.
+Thus, the ideal way to measure convergence would be to compare MNCemployed engineers and engineers employed in indigenous firms who are at the same stage in their inventive careers.
 This requires the tracking of individual inventors over time.
-This will be the focus of future research, but we will not attempt such a fine-grained comparison in this paper.
+This will be the focus of future research, but we will not attempt such a fine-grained comparison in this chapter.
 Instead, we will arbitrarily divide the data into three periods to see if there is evidence of a declining gap in relative invention quality between indigenous enterprises and MNCs over time.
-Specifically, this leads us to our last hypothesis.
+This leads us to our last hypothesis.

-Hypothesis 4 (H4).
+HYPOTHESIS 4 (H4).
 The gap in patent quality between indigenous enterprises and MNCs is declining over time.

-Throughout this section of the paper, our focus will be on MNC R&D in India.
+Throughout this section of the chapter, our focus will be on MNC R&D in India.
 In ongoing research, however, we are conducting a similar empirical investigation of MNC R&D in China, and, in the sections below, we will offer a qualitative comparison of our results for India with those we obtain when running similar regressions on a Chinese data set.

-B. Empirical Model
+5.4.2 Empirical Model